The Bankrate promise

 No matter how you’ve chosen to prioritize your debt, take it one step at a time.
 This way, you can pay more than the minimum amount owed and pay it off faster.

 Once you’ve created a debt payoff plan, sticking with it can be the hardest part.
-Follow some of the tips below to make sure you’re giving yourself the best chance at success.
+Luckily there are some ways to keep you on track.

 1. Make sure your payoff plan is realistic